 Criteria – Historical Theological Sources for Standards in the Formation of the Canon

 Early congregations saw a mixture of Jewish and Gentile converts, but the New Testament sacred books distinguished themselves by ignoring a large portion of Jewish law as the centuries progressed.
-Old Testament legal concerns were modified allegorically to harmonize with Jesus’ teachings.
-The interpretation of the law’s meaning changed with Christ fulfilling the law.
+They changed allegorically old Testament legal concerns to harmonize with Jesus’ teachings.
+Interpreting the law’s meaning changed with Christ fulfilling the law.
 The increasingly Gentile church congregations, along with Justin and others, accepted the new covenant definition of the law.

 Through the second century, the oral tradition of the “living witness” of Jesus was also given through the apostles, then prophets, and teachers.
 This was mainly due to Jesus having never written down his words and the sometimes covert operations of the early persecuted church.
 Indeed, “(the) idea of a Christian faith governed by Christian written holy Scriptures was not an essential part of the foundation plan of Christianity; instead, there was an oral tradition and memorization of Christ’s words at the beginning of Jesus’ ministry.”
 We must also consider that the Old Testament was the only existing authoritative text of Christians since they reflect the converted Jewish community’s traditions.

 A critical fact to consider establishing the canon of the New Testament is the historical acceptance of apostolicity.
 Apostolicity has always been a crucial factor in past rulings of doctrine, but should we still consider this a legitimate criterion?
-The answer in modern interpretations is no since divine inspiration and relevance to Scripture have been prioritized.
-But this demonstrates that the church does consider its effect on congregations when establishing canon.
+The answer in modern interpretations is no, since divine inspiration and relevance to Scripture have been prioritized.
+But this shows that the church considers its effect on congregations when establishing canon.
 Evaluating the impact on congregations can partially account for different denominations, including apocryphal books.
-Currently, books in the Septuagint and the Latin Vulgate but not in the Hebrew Bible are apocryphal according to the polemics of each denomination.
+Currently, books in the Septuagint and the Latin Vulgate, but not in the Hebrew Bible, are apocryphal according to the polemics of each denomination.